Saint Laurent Fall/Winter 2026 Look1

 3. Oversized Brown Fur Coat

-A dramatic outerwear piece that introduces exaggerated volume and visual weight into the otherwise slim silhouette language.
+A dramatic outerwear piece that introduces exaggerated volume and visual weight into an otherwise slim silhouette language.

 Saint Laurent Fall/Winter 2026 Look 16